 Frighteningly, the incidents were only ever reported when the aircraft was operating the route on which the boy died.
 The freaky happenings became so bad that crew began to refuse to work on the 757 and eventually, LTE ensured that the aircraft in question never operated that route again.

 On May 25, 1979 an American Airlines McDonell Douglas DC-10 crashed just moments after take off from Chicago O’Hare International Airport.
-All 258 passengers and 13 crew members onboard flight 19, along with two people on the ground were killed in the disaster.
+All 258 passengers and 13 crew members onboard Flight 191, along with two people on the ground were killed in the disaster.
 The crash site, an adjacent caravan/trailer park, has since created quite the reputation for itself.
-Random drops in temperatures, screams heard coming from the darkness.
-Strange floating lights and haunting figures have been spotted by people passing the area.
+Screams heard coming from the darkness, strange floating lights and haunting figures have been spotted by people in the area.
 But most terrifying of all are the lost souls who have shown up at people’s caravan doors talking about finding their lost luggage, before disappearing right before their eyes.

 On a late night long haul flight, a junior crew member had been told to go and take his break, so off he went for a little shut-eye in the crew rest area.
 Slipping on his PJ’s, he dived under the covers and shut his eyes.
 But just as the lad was drifting off, a noise startled him and when he opened his eyes he was shocked to see an old lady standing at the foot of the bed.
 The crew member jumped up and asked what the hell she was doing in the crew rest area.

-Unsettled by the encounter and unable to go back to sleep, he put back on his uniform and went to the galley to pour the gents G&T. As he approached seat 2A he noticed that the man was sat alone and there was no sign of his wife; in fact, it appeared that no one had been sat there all flight.
+Unsettled by the encounter and unable to go back to sleep, he put on his uniform and went to the galley to pour the gents G&T. As he approached seat 2A he noticed that the man was sat alone and there was no sign of his wife.
+In fact, it appeared that no one had been sat there all flight.

 “Excuse me sir, here’s your G&T”.
 “Thank you, but I didn’t order a drink” replied the man.
 “No sir, your wife asked me to get it for you a while ago, but I was on my rest sorry”.
 The colour immediately drained out of the passengers face, “I beg your pardon”.
 “Sorry sir, I was on my rest, I thought your wife may have asked another crew member to get you your drink”.